Warlord Era: Origins

 The origins of the armies and leaders which dominated politics after 1912 lay in the military reforms of the late Qing dynasty.
 During the Taiping Rebellion (1850–1864), the Qing dynasty was forced to allow provincial governors to raise their own armies, the Yong Ying, to fight against the Taiping rebels; many of these provincial forces were not disbanded after the Taiping rebellion was over, like Li Hongzhang's Huai Army.

-Strong bonding, family ties and respectful treatment of troops were emphasized.
-The officers were never rotated, and the soldiers were handpicked by their commanders, and commanders by their generals, so personal bonds of loyalty formed between local officers and the troops, unlike Green Standard and Banner forces.
-These late Qing reforms did not establish a national army but instead they mobilized regional armies and militias that had neither standardization nor consistency.
-Officers were loyal to their superiors and formed cliques based upon their place of origins and background.
+Strong bonds, family ties, and respectful treatment of troops were emphasized.
+The officers were never rotated, and the soldiers were hand-picked by their commanders, and commanders by their generals, so personal bonds of loyalty formed between local officers and the troops, unlike Green Standard and Banner forces.
+The late Qing reforms did not establish a national army; instead, they mobilized regional armies and militias that had neither standardization nor consistency.
+Officers were loyal to their immediate superiors and formed cliques based upon their place of origins and background.
 Units were composed of men from the same province.
-This policy was meant to reduce dialectal miscommunication, but had the side effect of encouraging regionalistic tendencies.
+This policy was meant to reduce dialectal miscommunication, but had the side effect of encouraging regionalist tendencies.

-Although the post-Taiping Rebellion governors are generally not recognized as the direct predecessors of the warlords, their combined military-civil authority and somewhat greater powers as compared to earlier governors provided a model for Republic-era provincial leaders.
+Although the post–Taiping Rebellion governors are generally not recognized as the direct predecessors of the warlords, their combined military-civil authority and somewhat greater powers as compared to earlier governors provided a model for Republic-era provincial leaders.
 The fragmentation of military power due to the late Qing's lack of a unified military force, exacerbated by the rise of provincialism during the revolution, was also a strong factor behind the proliferation of warlords.
 Apart from administrative and financial obstacles, the late Qing government seemed to have relied on this divided military structure to maintain political control.